Impact Of A Pivot

 September 28, 2025

-The average child’s greatest obstacle is blissful unawareness of their own passions.
-I was never particularly outstanding at anything.
-From my vantage point, expecting that I might find passion in anything felt like a bleak endeavour.
-While I was surviving high school from one test to the next, a pivot changed my life forever.
+An average child’s greatest obstacle is unawareness.
+I have never been outstanding at anything.
+As a child, expecting to find passion in anything was pointless.
+I was surviving high school from one test to the next - unaware of what I liked or what I wanted to do in life.
+That’s when a pivot changed my life forever.

-A decision is obvious – it presents you with alternatives.
-A pivot hides itself in the cacophony of life.
+While a decision is an obvious choice, a pivot hides itself in the cornucopia of life.
 It is a choice that remains dormant, unless someone steps in to recognize the need to change course.
-In class 7, we were first introduced to the subject of Computer Science.
-Back then, it was just another subject I needed to pass.
+In the seventh grade, we were first introduced to the subject of Computer Science (CS).
+It was no more than just another subject I needed to pass.

 See anything to improve?
 Edit this post!